 “The surface of the wakeful mind trembles without cease, like the surface of the waters.
 And like the waters it assumes the shapes that press upon it.”

 What is it then that can be said to be knotted or tangled?
 What kind of things or substances are these, for instance: exposure, silence, Eros, memory, surface, composition, energies, coherence, chance and happenstance, the unknown?
 Can things like this account for seriousness?
-Not ‘things’ of course but what then?
-Maybe, after Jose Ortega y Gasset, we might consider them ‘circumstances’, “Man reaches his full capacity when he acquires complete consciousness of his circumstances.
+Not ‘things,’ of course, but what then?
+Maybe, after José Ortega y Gasset, we might consider them circumstances: “Man reaches his full capacity when he acquires complete consciousness of his circumstances.
 Through them he communicates with the universe.”
-These ‘circumstances’ I’ve noted here are also, and appropriately, abstractions – suitable ‘substances’ from which abstract paintings can be made, but, if, and only if, the entanglement is honoured, if the rhythms and knots are honoured.
+These ‘circumstances’ are also, and appropriately, abstractions – suitable ‘substances’ from which abstract paintings can be made, but, if, and only if, the entanglement is honoured, if the rhythms and knots are honoured.
 The knots must be left unpicked and the rhythms not betrayed.
-“To seek an answer,” says Louis Gluck “is to yearn for the immobile.”
+“To seek an answer,” says Louise Gluck “is to yearn for the immobile.”
 Seriousness is established in this zone where immobility is anathema.

 If Pollock is right in saying that “every good artist paints what he is,” then we might begin to see that the quest for honest exposure and the entertainment of the unknown would constitute a very special kind of learning.
 A process through which one might acquire some understandings about the parts of oneself that resonate and collaborate together or, perhaps more usefully, understand those behaviours that hamper and hinder, one’s very own self-made booby-traps.
-Louise Gluck has this to say: “… learning (of) the sort I mean … has to do with license, absorption, momentum, and is unlike the repetitions of mimicry which are mechanical and stationary and which lead nowhere…” And further on she continues “My definition of learning depends upon seeing a difference between that appetite for change and the process of anxious duplication.”
+Louise Gluck has this to say: “Learning (of) the sort I mean … has to do with license, absorption, momentum, and is unlike the repetitions of mimicry which are mechanical and stationary and which lead nowhere.”
+Further on, she continues, “My definition of learning depends upon seeing a difference between that appetite for change and the process of anxious duplication.”

 So far we’ve tangled mind and matter with exposure and the unknown (an antidote to ‘anxious duplication’).
 What flavours are added when we invite in some of the other circumstances, like, silence, Eros, surface and memory?